robocode-dev/tank-royale/buildDocs/docs/tutorial/my-first-bot.md

 {
   "name": "My First Bot",
   "version": "1.0",
-  "authors": [ "<enter your name>" ],
+  "authors": [ "«enter your name»" ],
   "description": "My first bot",
-  "homepage": "<insert link to a home page for your bot>", "countryCodes": [ "<enter your country code, e.g. us>" ], "platform": "<enter programming platform, e.g. Java or .Net>", "programmingLang": "<enter programming language, e.g. Java or C#>" }
+  "homepage": "«insert link to a home page for your bot»", "countryCodes": [ "«enter your country code, e.g. us»" ], "platform": "«enter programming platform, e.g. Java or .Net»", "programmingLang": "«enter programming language, e.g. Java or C#»" }
 ```
 The fields `name`, `version` and `authors` are required, and the rest of the fields are optional.